 In the United Kingdom, World Poetry Day is usually marked by poetry readings, festivals, book sales, and other poetry-oriented activities.
 This is seen in schools, libraries, cultural centres, and other informal settings with a focus on promoting the craft and encouraging the younger generation's active participation.
 World Poetry Day takes place on March 21st each year, igniting the country's profound love for the art of poetry.

-Facts about World Poetry Day
+Top 9 Facts for 2026 World Poetry Day in the UK

 In the News and Trending in the UK for World Poetry Day